About the Program

 For a full list of eligibility requirements, please see: https://civicsparkfellowship.org/fellow/.

 Yes, CivicSpark accepts applicants from different locations; however, all Fellows must live in their state of service during the service term.
-Fellows will need to live within commuting distance (~50 miles) to their service site.
-At this time, CivicSpark does not provide assistance in relocating other than connecting new Fellows with each other and alumni to potentially help find housing through an internal housing board, but we are working to find other ways to support Fellows if they are planning on moving.
+Fellows will need to live within commuting distance (~75 miles) to their service site.
+At this time, CivicSpark does not provide formal assistance in relocating.

 CivicSpark does NOT allow a Fellow to serve out of state.
 Accepted applicants MUST relocate to their service community by the start of the service term.

-Our interview process is three-fold, with intake, program interviews, and partner interviews.
+Our process is three-fold, with application review, program interviews, and partner interviews.

-Intake & Program Interviews: Once your application is submitted through the CivicSpark website, it will be reviewed by program staff using this intake scoring guide.
-If you fit our basic qualifications, you will be contacted via email for a 45 minute video interview with a member of our staff.
+Intake & Program Interviews: Once your application is submitted through the CivicSpark website, it will be reviewed by program staff.
+If you fit our basic qualifications, you will be contacted via email for a 15 minute video interview with a member of our staff.

 Positions are filled on a rolling basis; therefore, some projects may no longer be interviewing for Fellows at the time of your application.
 We strongly encourage interested folks to apply as soon as possible in order to have more project options available.

-Candidates can select their state/regions of interest in the Fellow application.
-During the program interview, candidates will have the opportunity to let CivicSpark staff know the projects they are most interested in being placed with.
+Candidates can indicate their state preferences and top 3 projects of interest in the Fellow application.
+During the program interview, candidates will have the opportunity to let CivicSpark staff know why they are a strong fit for these projects, and if there are additional projects they’d like to be considered for.

 Serving as a Fellow

-Fellows are typically placed within the local government/public agency office that they will be serving with, but they may also be placed within a nonprofit or in another local office depending on space availability.
-Fellows must be located within commuting distance of their placement site.
+Fellows are typically placed within the partner’s office that they will be serving with, but they may also serve in a hybrid format.
+Fellows must be located within commuting distance (~75 miles) of their placement site.

 You can review the on-site/hybrid preferences/plans of projects you’re interested in within the project description.

 Most Fellows serve within an office during traditional work hours (typically 8 am – 5 pm on weekdays) as well as occasional after-hours and weekends when necessary; however, this will depend on your project partner.
-Most Fellows will serve between 38 – 42 hours per week for 11 months (depending on their term of service).
+Some sites have 9/80 or 4/10 schedules.
+Most Fellows will serve between 35 – 40 hours per week for 11 months.
+Examples of when evening or weekend service may take place include attending city council meetings, conducting community outreach, or managing volunteer events.

-Fellow Advisors (FAs) are program staff who support the teams of Fellows in a given geographic area by providing program guidance to Fellows and assisting them in their broader professional development goals.
-They provide trainings for their Fellows, and can assist with programmatic questions.
+Fellow Advisors (FAs) are CivicSpark program staff who support cohorts of Fellows and Partners by providing Fellow supervision, program guidance, and support in achieving broader professional development goals.

-Fellows are allowed to work a second job if they feel it necessary, although we encourage you to find a position with a flexible schedule, as you will likely serve traditional hours (8am-5pm) for CivicSpark as well as occasional after hours and weekends when necessary.
+Fellows are allowed to work a second job if necessary, although we encourage you to find a position with a flexible schedule, as you will likely serve traditional hours (8am-5pm) for CivicSpark which may include occasional after hours and weekends when necessary.
 AmeriCorps service years are intensive programs, and we suggest you wait until your third month of service before taking on a second job so you have a better idea of your daily schedule and your time commitment to the program.

 Program Benefits